sewenew/redis-plus-plus/README.md

 // Create a transaction.
 auto tx = redis.transaction();

-// Create a Redis object from the Transaction object, which share a single connection. auto r = tx.redis();
+// Create a Redis object from the Transaction object.
+Both objects share the same connection. auto r = tx.redis();

 // If the watched key has been modified by other clients, the transaction might fail.